espocrm/documentation/docs/development/frontend/templates.md

 # Templates

 A template of a [view](../view.md) is used to render an HTML.
 Before rendering, the view passes data to the template.
-Templates can be stored in separate .tpl files or right in a the view's `templateContent` property.
+Templates can be stored in separate .tpl files or specified right in a the view's `templateContent` property.
 [Handlebars](https://handlebarsjs.com) library is used for templating.

 ## Expressions